Head-of-line blocking

-Head-of-line blocking (HOL blocking) in computer networking is a performance-limiting phenomenon that occurs when a line of packets is held up in a queue by a first packet.
-Examples include input buffered network switches, out-of-order delivery and multiple requests in HTTP pipelining.
+Head-of-line blocking (HOL blocking) in computer networking is a performance-limiting phenomenon that occurs when a queue of packets is held up by the first packet in the queue.
+This occurs, for example, in input-buffered network switches, out-of-order delivery and multiple requests in HTTP pipelining.

 Network switches

-A switch may be composed of buffered input ports, a switch fabric and buffered output ports.
+A switch may be composed of buffered input ports, a switch fabric, and buffered output ports.
 If first-in first-out (FIFO) input buffers are used, only the oldest packet is available for forwarding.
-More recent arrivals cannot be forwarded if the oldest packet cannot be forwarded because its destination output is busy.
+If the oldest packet cannot be transmitted due to its target output being busy, then more recent arrivals cannot be forwarded.
 The output may be busy if there is output contention.

 Without HOL blocking, the new arrivals could potentially be forwarded around the stuck oldest packet to their respective destinations.
 HOL blocking can produce performance-degrading effects in input-buffered systems.

 This phenomenon limits the throughput of switches.
 For FIFO input buffers, a simple model of fixed-sized cells to uniformly distributed destinations, causes the throughput to be limited to 58.6% of the total as the number of links becomes large.

 One way to overcome this limitation is by using virtual output queues.

 Only switches with input buffering can suffer HOL blocking.
 With sufficient internal bandwidth, input buffering is unnecessary; all buffering is handled at outputs and HOL blocking is avoided.
 This no-input-buffering architecture is common in small to medium-sized ethernet switches.